sysbiolux/IDARE-QuickStart/README.md

 In the 'Control Panel', select the IDARE tab.
 Click on 'Add Dataset'
 In the dialog, click on 'Choose File'
-Select "Protein Presence.xls" and click 'open'
+Select "Fold Change of Gene Expression ethanol vs no ethanol.xls" and click 'open'
-In the 'DataSet Description' field write the text: "Indication of protein presence"
+The 'DataSet Description' field will be updated with the file name
 As 'DataSet Type', select 'Array Dataset' (since this dataset contains only one sheet).
-Uncheck the 'Use two column headers' option, as we only have one header.
+Check the 'Use two column headers' option, as we only have one header.
 Click ok.

-Repeat the process with "External Metabolites.xls" and "ReactionActivity.xls" which should both be loaded as 'Multiarray Dataset'.
+Repeat the process with "Proteomics Time course of ethanol treated wild type.xls" and "Total relative C13 label.xls" which should both be loaded as 'Multiarray Dataset'.
-Even though ReactionActivity.xls contains only one sheet, the number of datapoints is unsuitable for single array representation.
+The Proteomics time course only contains one sheet, so it can be added both as multiarray and array dataset.
+Adding it in both versions allows the selection of additional layouts (those specific to multiarray datasets and those specific to array datasets).
-Thus importing it as a 'Multiarray Dataset' with one set allows it to be displayed e.g. as a graph.
+Finally repeat the process with "Metabolomics fold change treatment vs Control.xls" which should be loaded as 'Array Dataset'.
-Finally repeat the process with "Internal Metabolites.xls" which should be loaded as 'Array Dataset' and is a two column header file, so the checkbox has to be ticked.
+The labeling data only has one column for its IDs, thus you should uncheck the box for two column headers.
 Example descriptions would be "External Metabolite amount information" and "Reaction Activity during the experiment" and "Internal Metabolite Amounts at specific stages".

 ####2.2 Create the Visualisation